AbdulBasit313/React-Quiz-App-Template/README.md

 ![React Quiz App Template Cover Image](./src/assets/images/Xeven-Quiz-ReactJS-Quiz-App-Template.jpg)
 # Xeven Quiz - ReactJS Quiz App Template

-With **Xeven Quiz**, you don't have to spend hours coding from scratch.
-Our template provides a solid foundation, eliminating the need to reinvent the wheel.
+With **Xeven Quiz**, you don't have to spend hours on coding from scratch.
+This Quiz App template provides a solid foundation, eliminating the need to reinvent the wheel.
 You'll spend less time developing your app, which lets you focus on the unique.

 Xeven Quiz helps you follow industry best practices and coding conventions as a beginner.

 As a beginner developer, a quiz app is a common project.
 But without guidance, this simple project can become difficult.

 Xeven Quiz is here to change that narrative and give you the tools and knowledge you need to create a successful and efficient quiz app.

 With a strong architecture and modular design, you can easily add new features, expand your question database, and accommodate a growing user base without experiencing any setbacks.